gumpcs/NLDL/README.md

 # NLDL
-Natural Language Processing with Deep Learning supply a library in NLP with Deep Learning
+Natural Language Processing with Deep Learning;
+supply a library in NLP with Deep Learning